chamunks/concrete5/README.md

 The Concrete5 and MariaDB *application containers* can be removed (even with `docker rm -f -v`), upgraded and reinitialized without loosing website or database data, as all website data is stored in the ./data/ directory.
 (Just do not delete the data directory;)

 To find out where the data is stored on disk, check with `docker inspect c5_DATA_1 | grep -A1 Source`

----
-###### License:
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-###### License Disclaimer:

-At this point this repository is pretty much 100% different from the upstream fork and if I had my preference here I'd just license it with the MIT license or that weird GNU license that would require that you publish improvements I guess.
-However it seems silly to even really license a Docker container in some way or another but I guess if we don't put one then it's technically by default copyrighted code so do whatever you feel is right here.